 Lighting of Osmanthus Gardens

-The lighting of the Osmanthus Gardens in Cornwall Park will mark the 8th anniversary of the festival, and will take place this year on Wednesday 5th April to Sunday 9th April, 6pm to 10pm.
-As a tribute to the sister city relationship between Hastings and Guilin China, new lotus lanterns will be seen sprinkling the Garden’s waterways in their magnificence.
-The Lotus is regarded in China as one of the top ten flowers.
+The 2017 lighting of the Osmanthus Gardens in Cornwall Park marked the 8th anniversary of the festival, and took place from Wednesday 5 April to Sunday 9 April.
+The annual lighting of the gardens celebrates the sister-city relationship between Hastings and Guilin, in China.
+This year new lotus lanterns were graced the Garden’s waterways.
+The lotus is regarded in China as one of the top 10 flowers.
 It is a remarkable flower, noted not only for its ability to grow in muddy ponds, but also for its beautiful colours, size, and the richness of its symbolism.

-The lanterns were made by Zigong Haitian Culture Co Ltd, and after only receiving a grant from Asia New Zealand Foundation in December, they were constructed, dressed, delivered and loaded into a container bound for NZ on Christmas Eve in order for them to arrive in Hastings by mid-February.
-Councillor Kevin Watkins, who organises the Lantern festival each year, said that it was just so fortunate that Asia NZ Foundation had already ordered lanterns from this same Company, and that there was spare room in their container for our four lotus lanterns.
+The lanterns were made by Zigong Haitian Culture Co Ltd. After receiving a grant from Asia New Zealand Foundation in December 2016, they were constructed, dressed, delivered and loaded into a container bound for New Zealand by Christmas Eve, in order for them to arrive in Hastings by mid-February.